ran-sama/tls1-3-flask-wsgi-upload-server/README.md

 Must edit
 [server_UL.py](https://github.com/ran-sama/tls1-3-flask-wsgi-upload-server/blob/master/server_UL.py#L40) and [login.html](https://github.com/ran-sama/tls1-3-flask-wsgi-upload-server/blob/master/templates/login.html#L112) with your OWN keys.
 Don't use the defaults.

+## Set your server key and certificate chain in the ini:

+As HTTPS upload server you must define paths to your cryptographic keys from i.e. letsencrypt inside the [uwsgi.ini](https://github.com/ran-sama/tls1-3-flask-wsgi-upload-server/blob/master/uwsgi.ini#L2) for uWSGI to use them.

 ## License
 Licensed under the WTFPL license.